aws/chalice/docs/source/topics/configfile.rst

   https://amzn.to/2LofApt

-* ``api_gateway_endpoint_vpce`` - When configuring a Private API a VPC Endpoint must be specified to configure a default resource policy on the API if an explicit policy is not specified.
+* ``api_gateway_endpoint_vpce`` - When configuring a Private API a VPC Endpoint id must be specified to configure a default resource policy on the API if an explicit policy is not specified.
+This value can be a list or a string of endpoint ids.

-* ``api_gateway_policy`` - The IAM resource policy for the REST API.
+* ``api_gateway_policy_file`` - A file pointing to an IAM resource policy for the REST API.
+If not specified chalice will autogenerate this policy when endpoint_type is PRIVATE.
+This filename is relative to the ``.chalice`` directory.
-  Note this should be a dictionary, and several variables are interpolated in strings {account_id}, {region_name}, {rest_api_id}.

 * ``minimum_compression_size`` - An integer value that indicates
   the minimum compression size to apply to the API gateway.
 If